Workflow #1: “Edit on GitHub”¶

 Make your changes:

-You should now see an edit window where you can make your changes directly.
-The settings “Indent mode: Spaces” and “Indent size: 3” should already be correct, by default.
-Don’t change that.
+You will be presented with a window where you can make your changes.
+The “Indent mode: Spaces” and “Indent size: 3” values should already be set - do not alter these.

 Finalize your changes:

 When you are ready, scroll down to the bottom of the page.
-Add a short (!) text describing your changes and click on “Propose file change”
+Add a short (but meaningful) description that outlines the changes you have made and click “Propose file change”

 Create pull request:

-GitHub will now show you an overview of your changes.
-If this is ok, click on “Create pull request”.
+GitHub will show you an overview of your changes.
+If you are happy with them, select “Create pull request”.

-Well, almost.
 Your change will now be reviewed.
-A reviewer might suggest changes.
+A reviewer might suggest additional changes.
 Monitor your notifications (email) from GitHub.
 If at any point, you are not sure what to do, don’t hesitate to ask for help.
 When your pull request is accepted, it will be merged.
-You will get a notification (email).
+You will receive a notification email as soon as this happens.

 Congratulations!
 You are now a contributor.
 Welcome and thank you!

-Next month, you can find your name on the “Developer Appreciation Day” (DAD) page on the TYPO3 Blog.
+Next month, your name will be listed in the “Developer Appreciation Day” (DAD) page on the TYPO3 Blog.

 See June 2018: Developer Appreciation Day for an example.